Using a stand mixer, cream together the butter and sugars until light in color and fluffy in texture.

-Next, add the flour, cocoa, cornstarch baking soda and salt.
+Next, add the flour, cocoa, hot cocoa mix, cornstarch, baking soda and salt.
 Mix until your chocolate cookie dough forms.
 The dough will be soft.

 Divide the dough out into 12 equal portions, I like to use my 1/2 cup measuring cup to help divide the dough.
 You'll want to use a little less than 1/2 cup of dough to have 12 cookies.